JayAjmera0/PPT_Gesture_Control/README.md

-# Image Scrolling w/ Hand Gestures
+# Controlling PPT's w/ Hand Gestures
-This program allows the user to scroll through a gallery of photos by using hand gestures.
+This program allows the user to scroll through slides of a PPT by using hand gestures.